-Saskatoon is a commercial and educational centre located on Treaty Six territory in the homeland of the Metis in what is now the province of Saskatchewan.
-It is situated on the banks of the South Saskatchewan River in Townships 36 and 37, Ranges 4, 5 and 6, West of the Third Meridian.
+Saskatoon, a commercial and educational centre in the Province of Saskatchewan, is situated on the banks of the South Saskatchewan River in Townships 36 and 37, Ranges 4, 5 and 6, West of the Third Meridian.
 It lies 348 kilometers north of the boundary between the United States and Canada, 225 kilometers from the western boundary and 346 kilometers from the eastern boundary of the Province.
 It is the only large city between Winnipeg and Edmonton, being 708 kilometers northwest of Winnipeg and a little over 483 kilometers southeast of Edmonton.

-Nine bridges cross the river within the city limits: six for vehicle and pedestrian traffic, including the Circle Drive South Bridge, which opened in 2013, and the Chief Mistawasis and rebuilt Traffic Bridge, which opened in 2018.
+Eight bridges cross the river within the City limits.
+Five of these bridges are for vehicle and pedestrian traffic, including the Circle Drive South Bridge, which opened in 2013.
 The other two serve the Canadian Pacific and Canadian National Railways.
+Saskatoon's 8th bridge is the 1907 Traffic Bridge, which was closed in 2010 because of safety concerns and is scheduled to be replaced.